Philosophy on Human Resource Management

 - Treat all faculty, staff, and students in a professional, non-discriminatory manner;

-- provide safe, effective working conditions and accommodations, and;
+- Provide safe, effective working conditions and accommodations, and;

-- provide competitive salaries and benefits.
+- Provide competitive salaries and benefits.

 It is important that supervisory staff understand and support each university policy.
 Therefore, every effort is made to include sources for certain policy guidelines (such as other university policies and positions as well as government requirements or legislation).
 Information regarding policy implementation will be found in accompanying procedures for supervisors.

-The specific policies that follow promote the philosophy of the university with regard to standards of excellence; terms of employment; employee development; and employee services.
+The specific policies and procedures that follow promote the philosophy of the university with regard to standards of excellence; terms of employment; employee development; and employee services.
 These policies and procedures will be reviewed on a regular basis and may be revised as necessary and appropriate to reflect the dynamics of the university.
 Changes will be communicated to all Case Western Reserve University employees, and new or revised policies will be distributed to individuals with supervisory responsibility.

 Under no circumstances are the statements contained in these policies to be considered a contract of employment, an obligation, or guarantee on the part of the university.